vitaly-t/pg-promise/README.md

 Date.prototype.toPostgres = a => a.getTime();
 ```

-Function `toPostgres` can return anything, including:

-* instance of another object that implements its own `toPostgres`
+Function `toPostgres` can return anything, including another object with its own `toPostgres`.
-* instance of a regular object, one without `toPostgres` in it
-* another function, with recursion of any depth

-## Conversion Helpers

-The library provides several helper functions to convert javascript types into their proper PostgreSQL presentation that can be passed
-directly into queries or functions as parameters.
-All of such helper functions are located within namespace [pgp.as], and each function
-returns a formatted string when successful or throws an error when it fails.

 ## Query Files